eusmedeus/eusmedeus.github.io/_posts/2021-08-13-good-morning.md

 ---
 # Thoughts
 So since dicovering [this project](https://github.com/daattali/beautiful-jekyll#readme) yesterday, I couldn't help but wonder - do people still read blogs?
-I mean apart from folks who is at least remotely interested in Tech.
+I mean apart from folks who are at least remotely interested in Tech.

 Still I didn't approach this in search for some internet fame, for such things the web has become way to toxic in my opionion.